nateKlaux/Naviga.Docs/Solicitor Concierge/configure_users.md

 1. Select the **admin** menu in the SolCon dashboard, then choose **users**.
 A list of SolCon users will display.
 2. Select the **+ new** button.
 A creation window will appear.
-3. Enter a `user name`, as well as email address and password. `User names` must not contain special characters.
+3. Enter a `user name`, as well as an email address and password. `User names` must not contain special characters.
 4. Select the **role** box then double-click or drag to add a role.
 Role types are defined in the table below.
 Only one role can be selected.
 5. Select **save**.